Vortical interactions in turbulent thermoacoustic systems: Results and discussion

-Two primary strategies for mitigating thermoacoustic instability are active control, involving the deployment of actuators such as loudspeakers or solenoid valves and oscillatory air/fuel injection, and passive control, encompassing geometric alterations such as acoustic liners, baffles, resonators, or injector adjustments.
-Active control comprises of closed-loop and open-loop active control.
-In contrast to closed-loop active control methods that exhibit reliability issues such as the use of electro-mechanical components in the harsh environment present inside a combustor, open-loop control methods are significantly simpler to implement in a combustor because neither a dynamic sensor signal nor a signal processor is necessary.

 Open-loop control requires knowledge about the relative importance of different regions in the ﬂow ﬁeld.
-In the experimental setup used in the present study, \citet{krishnan2019mitigation} used node strengths of a weighted spatial correlation network constructed from velocity fields to identify a critical region in the reaction zone of the combustor.
-Subsequently, the authors introduced microjets of air into the critical region to suppress thermoacoustic instability.
-Microjets of air steadily injected through the injector numbered 1 (cf. figure \ref{fig_15}a) resulted in the most efficient mitigation of thermoacoustic instability, compared to injection via other ports.
-We conjecture that this targeted control disrupted the key vortical communities with the maximum inter-community interactions present during the state of thermoacoustic instability, thus leading to the mitigation of instability.
-The disruption of interactions between the key vortical communities would have also perturbed the region of interaction between the hydrodynamic and the heat release rate subsystems, as conjectured by \citet{tandon2022multilayer}.
-Results derived from community-based network reduction in the current study complement and help us explain the observations from earlier studies about identifying a critical region and the subsequent targeting of the critical region to mitigate thermoacoustic instability.
-The strong interplay between hydrodynamic and acoustic fields during the state of thermoacoustic instability (figure \ref{fig_8}c), quantitatively investigated using correlation between time series of vortical network measures and acoustic pressure oscillations, emboldens us to hypothesize that these strongly interacting vortical communities play a critical role towards the generation of thermoacoustic instability.
-Perturbations through targeted attacks via secondary air injections disrupt the inter-community interactions or the most influential communities themselves that are detected during the state of thermoacoustic instability.
+In the experimental set-up used in the present study, \citet{krishnan_2021} introduced microjets of air into the critical region to suppress thermoacoustic instability.
+Microjets of air steadily injected through the injector numbered 1 (cf. figure \ref{fig_9}c) resulted in the most efficient mitigation of thermoacoustic instability compared with injection via other ports.
+We conjecture that this targeted control disrupted the key vortical communities with the maximum inter-community interactions present during the state of thermoacoustic instability, thus mitigating instability.
+During the state of suppression of thermoacoustic instability through microjet injection via injector 1, we observe in figure \ref{fig_9}(d) that the time series of the mean ($A_{\text{r,mean}}$) and maximum ($A_{\text{r,max}}$) of all inter-community interactions exhibit an aperiodic dynamics, similar to that present in the time series of acoustic pressure fluctuations.
+The aperiodic dynamics exhibited by the network measures is similar to that observed during the state of combustion noise shown in figure \ref{fig_4}(a).
+Figure \ref{fig_9}(e) shows the snapshots of vorticity distribution and inter-community node strengths of the pair of communities with the largest inter-community interaction.
+Amongst all the air microjet injection ports shown in figure \ref{fig_9}c), injecting air through port 1 leads to the maximum suppression of thermoacoustic instability (figure \ref{fig_9}f).